-- Many successes of "Artificial Intelligence":
+- You can see many successes of "Artificial Intelligence":

 - Q.A. machine beating quiz champions

 - Go program surpassing top players

 - Machine vision is better at recognizing objects than humans

 - Current A.I. boom owes machine learning

 - Especially, deep learning

 What is machine learning? : A branch of artificial intelligence